Wilderness Wind is a camp nestled beside the

 Most of our guests have enjoyed visiting popular museums nearby such as the International Wolf Center, the North American Bear Center, and the Soudan Underground Mine.
 While at camp, all are welcome to make S’mores around a campfire, watch the northern lights, barbecue, paddle with loons, and watch the sun set quietly over Lake Armstrong.

-Wilderness Wind also offers guided canoe trips that take you deeper into the wilderness.
-We provide you and your group with canoeing permits, training, canoes, camping gear, food, maps/route, and a guide (if requested).
+Wilderness Wind also offers support for canoe trips that take you deeper into the wilderness.
+We provide you and your group with canoes, camping gear, and maps/route support.
 Our 30 years of introducing folks to wilderness canoeing have produced thousands of lifetime memories.
 Paddling from lake to lake without signs of human development is one of our nation’s most unique wilderness experiences that has been enjoyed by folks from toddlers to those well into their nineties.

 Your generous support will allow us to tackle